niHonkage/DocsLearning/en/guides/monitoring/integrate-external-ops-tools/README.md

 In the production environment, development teams need to carefully monitor key data points, add benchmark datasets, perform manual annotations, and deeply analyze operational results.
 Especially during large-scale application usage, operations and data teams must continuously monitor application costs and performance, optimizing both the model and application performance.

-### Integrating Dify with Ops Tools
+### Integrating Fusionworks with Ops Tools

-When using Dify Workflow to orchestrate LLM applications, it typically involves a series of nodes and logic with high complexity.
+When using Fusionworks Workflow to orchestrate LLM applications, it typically involves a series of nodes and logic with high complexity.

-Integrating Dify with external Ops tools helps to break the "black box" issue often faced in application orchestration.
-Developers can simply configure the platform to track data and metrics throughout the application lifecycle, easily assessing the quality, performance, and cost of LLM applications created on Dify.
+Integrating Fusionworks with external Ops tools helps to break the "black box" issue often faced in application orchestration.
+Developers can simply configure the platform to track data and metrics throughout the application lifecycle, easily assessing the quality, performance, and cost of LLM applications created on Fusionworks.